 I wish I’d know this years ago…. it would have saved so. much. lettuce.
-A friend share this recently and I’ve been doing it since.
+A friend shared this with me long ago and I’ve been doing it since!

-To save time, I’ve also pre-packed salads into these jars.
+To save time, I’ve also pre-packed my favorite salad recipes into these jars.
 Put the meat or protein on the bottom of the jar with any sauce or dressing, then add any other chopped veggies or toppings, then put the lettuce or spinach in last.
 I pre-make these for the week, especially if I’m on the go.

 4. Dry Shampoo